 Dan Bailey, Board Member

-A partner of Mongolia River Outfitters and Fish Mongolia, Dan brings more than 130 anglers a year to Mongolia to fly-fish for taimen.
 Dan began his work in Mongolia during the summer of 2007 as a river ecologist working on the Asia Foundation’s “Securing Our Future” project.
 During his first field season Dan performed numerous river assessments across Mongolia with a team of Mongolian and American scientists.
 If you ask Dan the real reason behind his trip to Mongolia it was for a chance at the elusive taimen.
 “I saw a photo of a taimen when I was 14 and knew from that date forward I would catch one of these beautiful fish.”
-Following his work with the Asia Foundation Dan began guiding for Fish Mongolia where he spent seven seasons as the head fishing guide.
-It was during this time that Dan really began to understand the perilous situation that confronted taimen in Mongolia.
+Following his work with the Asia Foundation Dan began guiding on the Delgermörön, where the perilous situation that confronted taimen in Mongolia was experienced first-hand.
 As a result he started working on a project that was intended to inform foreign anglers about taimen conservation and protection.
 This project was the foundation for a master’s degree from the University of Montana, which Dan completed in 2013.

 L. Mark Weeks, Board Member

 John Tarver Bailey serves as Fund Manager, working closely with Charlie to develop programs, revenue streams and manage the day-to-day of running an international non-profit.
-When not bird-dogging around Montana or supporting TTF, John is the US Representative and Consultant for Indonesia’s Sampoerna University & Sampoerna University American College, managing their transfer program into US partner universities.
-He also develops renewable energy projects around the state, and works closely with many of Montana’s Indian communities.
-John’s one trip to Mongolia and time spent on the river stick with him to this day.
+When not bird-dogging around Montana or supporting TTF, John develops renewable energy projects around the state, and works closely with many of Montana’s Indian communities.
+John’s time in Mongolia and time spent on the river stick with him to this day.

 Email John: firstname.lastname@example.org